WHAT IS ANDARINE?

 ANDARINE IS A SARM

 SARMS is a broad term referring to various substances that bind to androgen receptors and activate in certain tissues such as muscle and bone.
 Though some early SARMS were steroidal in origin, the term SARMS commonly refers to a new and distinct category of drugs—Non-steroidal Selective Androgen Receptor Modulators—which is part of their appeal.
 Tissue selectivity is a key component of how SARMS are seen to work, bolstering gains in certain areas with less damage to other body parts such as the liver or prostate.
 SARMS continue to be evaluated for their potential to serve as effective medicines in combating muscle-wasting conditions and other disorders.
-The safety and efficacy of SARMS in general, however, has yet to be established and no SARM has been approved as a drug for human use.
+However, the safety and efficacy of SARMS in general has yet to be established, and no SARM has been approved as a drug for human use.